Chapter Three: Minifig Weapons

 to which look the coolest.
 More practical considerations might increase

-your armys chances of victory, but that's of no consequence compared with
+your armys chances of victory, but that's hardly a priority compared to

 the importance of looking awesome.